 Guide to Basic Sewing Stitches

 Sewing is the thread that holds the fashion industry together – quite literally!
-Nearly every manufactured garment is a product of its fabric and the various hand-sewn or machine-made stitches, threads, and finishes that hold it together.
-It is essential that anyone involved in the production of apparel be ale to tell the difference between the many types of stitches used in the industry today.
-This brief introductory guide to basic sewing stitches will introduce and explain the most common machine and hand stitches used.
+Every manufactured garment is a product of its fabric and the stitches, threads, and finishes that hold it together.
+Anyone involved in this process should know the difference between the many types of stitches used in the industry today.

 Hand Stitches